cthogg/todo-app-frontend/README.md

 - The user can filter the list by title - Done
 - The user can edit a To-Do - Done
 - The user can delete a To-Do - Done
+- The user can login and see their own personal TODOs - Done

 ## Next Steps
 If I had more time I would do the following: